airbytehq/quickstarts/CONTRIBUTING.md

 ## Contact

-For questions or help with the contributing process, please reach out to thalia@airbyte.io
+For questions or help with the contributing process, please reach out in the #hackathons channel in the [Airbyte Slack](https://airbytehq.slack.com/).

 Thank you for contributing to Airbyte Quickstarts! 🚀